uttam1216/PATIENT_N/README.md

 <b>Affiliations: </b> The source code is being published in affiliation with the University of Bonn, Germany (https://www.uni-bonn.de/de).

-<b>Acknowledgements: </b> This work was partially funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany (“iBehave”), the German Federal Ministry of Research, Technology and Space (BMFTR) (“SecureNeuroAI”, 16KIS2345K) and Lamarr Institute for Machine Learning and Artificial Intelligence (https://lamarr-institute.org/).
+<b>Acknowledgements: </b> This work was partially funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany (“iBehave”), the German Federal Ministry of Research, Technology and Space (BMFTR) (“SecureNeuroAI”, 16KIS2345K) and the Lamarr Institute for Machine Learning and Artificial Intelligence (https://lamarr-institute.org/).